canonical/subiquity/README.md

 # Generating machine profiles
 Machine profiles are generated from the probert tool.
 To collect a machine profile:

-`probert --all > mymachine.json`
+`PYTHONPATH=probert ./probert/bin/probert --all > mymachine.json`

 # Making an install image.

-`make installer`

-The resulting build image is avaiable at installer/installer.img The installer image requires approximately 2G of space at this time.
-See installer/README.md for more.
+To try out subiquity for real, it is necessary to make an image and run it in a VM.
+See installer/README.md for instructions on how to do this.